mikestagney/battleship/README.md

 * Battleships.java - Class holds the ships name, length and coordinates
 * Player.java - Class that holds players info, which includes one Gameboard object and a Set containing 5 Battleship objects

-Third project created for JetBrains Academy Java Developer course - medium level project.
+Fourth project created for JetBrains Academy Java Developer course - medium level project.

 ### How to play